roberiof/atom-blog/atom-challenge/README.md

 ## ☕ More about
-Blog for Atom Studio company in 48 hours, the time started at 9:30 in Friday.
+Blog for Atom Studio company in 48 hours, the time started at 9:30 at Friday.
 <br>
 <br>
 Total Work Time: **_5,5h_ (Friday - 01/09),  _12h_ (Saturday - 02/09),  _2,5h_ (Sunday - 03/09).**